rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 By providing an implementation of the `xrn:firebolt:capability:lifecycle:application` interface, an app can influence how resources are managed during these state transitions.
-See [Application Interface](#71-application-interface) for more info.
+See [Application Interface](#81-application-interface) for more info.

-User-facing apps **MUST** implement the `Activity` interface, `xrn:firebolt:capability:lifecycle:activity`.
+User-facing apps **MUST** implement the `Activity` interface, `xrn:firebolt:capability:lifecycle:activatible`.

 This includes: